-For maintenance, Starnes says to invest in good products and heat protection!
-“I always warn my habitual every-day-washers to try to only wash twice a week and turn down the heat on styling tools.
-It also helps when shampooing to scrub the scalp and let the shampoo simply rinse through the rest of the hair.”
+For maintenance, invest in good products and heat protection!
+If you’re an everyday washer try to only wash twice a week and turn down the heat on styling tools.
+It also helps when shampooing to scrub the scalp and let the shampoo simply rinse through the rest of the hair.

-For recreating this look, Naugle explains, “I take the section of hair around the client’s part and keep it a dark, cool brown or their natural color.
+For recreating this look, take the section of hair around your part and keep it a dark, cool brown or your natural color.
 Leaving the part a more natural color allows the new growth to not be as distinguishable.
-I section out smaller triangle partings of the pre-lightened hair and alternate between all three colors.
-I blend the color closest to the scalp with another color halfway down the hair shaft.
-This allows the colors to melt together and create different colors in each triangular section of hair.”
+Section out smaller triangle partings of the pre-lightened hair and alternate between all three colors.
+Blend the color closest to the scalp with another color halfway down the hair shaft.
+This allows the colors to melt together and create different colors in each triangular section of hair.